-- 6.2.
-Where viability issues are used to demonstrate that schemes should provide below policy-compliant levels of developer contributions, the application must be supported by an 'open book' viability assessment.
-This involves the provision of full financial details for appraisal which, in accordance with the NPPF (para 58), will be made publicly available. - 6.3.
-The Council will invite the developer to provide details of the value of the completed development and all costs incurred to achieve this value.
+- 6.2 Where viability issues are used to demonstrate that schemes should provide below policy-compliant levels of developer contributions, the application must be supported by an 'open book' viability assessment.
+This involves the provision of full financial details for appraisal which, in accordance with the NPPF (para 58), will be made publicly available. - 6.3 The Council will invite the developer to provide details of the value of the completed development and all costs incurred to achieve this value.
 The Council expects a viability assessment to take the form of a written report that includes evidence in relation to details of all costs to be incurred, including acquisition, site preparation, external works and infrastructure, construction, abnormal costs (supported by site investigation reports), level of contingency, finance/interest costs, professional fees, marketing costs, agency fees, legal costs and disposal fees.
 Details of future sales values (market and affordable housing) with market evidence in support of these sale values, or anticipated rental income.
 It will provide a conclusive opinion on whether the obligations being sought would make the development unviable or not.
-In instances where the developer does not provide sufficient or adequate information for the Council to make a satisfactory assessment the developer will be advised what further information is required. - 6.4.
-If the viability assessment is accepted as being an accurate assessment of the cost and liabilities and shows that the development cannot proceed without reduced or revised financial obligations the Council may agree to the provision of lower rates of contribution for a particular site, provided that the loss of planning obligations is not so significant that the development is no longer acceptable in planning terms. - 6.5.
-It will not be sufficient for developers to argue that they did not take into account the need to provide affordable housing or account for the need to provide infrastructure in the amount they have paid (or agreed to pay) for the land as it is reasonable to expect that land values will reflect the requirements of the CDP.
-The Council also considers that any abnormal development costs, such as site demolition, preparation, retaining walls, piling,
+In instances where the developer does not provide sufficient or adequate information for the Council to make a satisfactory assessment the developer will be advised what further information is required. - 6.4 If the viability assessment is accepted as being an accurate assessment of the cost and liabilities and shows that the development cannot proceed without reduced or revised financial obligations the Council may agree to the provision of lower rates of contribution for a particular site, provided that the loss of planning obligations is not so significant that the development is no longer acceptable in planning terms. - 6.5 It will not be sufficient for developers to argue that they did not consider the need to provide affordable housing or account for the need to provide infrastructure in the amount they have paid (or agreed to pay) for the land as it is reasonable to expect that land values will reflect the requirements of the CDP.
+Moreover, in acquiring a site, the expectation is that the viability guidance will be adhered to.
+It specifies18 that "landowners and site purchasers should consider policy requirements when agreeing land transactions" and that, "Policy compliance means that the development complies fully with up-to-date plan policies including any policy